 It was easy enough for me, an outsider, of course, to understand why the Seymour girls (there were five of them) did not like her.
 The Queen was supremely beautiful.
-Moreover, since her uncle's death, the Seymours had found themselves in somewhat straitened circumstances-straitened, that is, for a family which has never felt the necessity of curbing its wants and desires as far as money went.
+Moreover, since her uncle's death, the Seymours had found themselves in somewhat straitened circumstances-straitened, that is, for a family which has never felt the necessity of curbing their wants and desires as far as money went.
+Old Seymour's affairs were found to be in a complicated condition after his death, and while still in independent circumstances, they were not in a flourishing financial condition.

-A wise woman was Mrs. Seymour-one after my Aunt Beth's own heart.
+A wise woman was Mrs. Seymour; one after my Aunt Beth's own heart.
 These two good ladies had put their heads together, and had conceived a scheme by which the family were to regain their fallen fortunes.
 The five beautiful girls were to marry five wealthy men.
 I was one of the elect-Kate's, I believe.
+But

-But I had other plans.
+I had other plans.

-While ostensibly (for the Queen's sake, though she did not know it) on the most cordial terms with Miss Kate Seymour and her family, all my daily pilgrimages to the Seymour's house had but one end and purpose in view-to see the Queen.
-She must have known this, which may have accounted for her coming down from her stiff, standoff little perch and meeting me (accidentally, of course) always in the same place.
-Thus it was not always necessary to go to the Seymour's house to see her.
+While ostensibly (for the Queen's sake, though she did not know it) on the most cordial terms with Miss Kate Seymour and her family, all my daily pilgrimages to the Seymour house had but one end and purpose in view-to see the Queen.
+She must have known this, which may have accounted for her coming down from her stiff, stand off little perch and meeting me (accidentally, of course) always in the same place.
+Thus it was not always necessary to go to the Seymour house to see her.

-Since the night of the dance she had assumed a peculiar attitude to me, or, rather, attitudes, I should say, for she changed like April weather.
-Now she was haughty and remote and cold-this usually when I had been attentive (for her sake) to Miss Kate Seymour.
+Since the night of the dance, she had assumed a peculiar attitude to me, or, rather, attitudes, I should say, for she changed like April weather.
+Now she was haughty and remote and cold-this usually when I had been gallant and attentive (for her sake) to Miss Kate Seymour.
 At other times she was as confiding and sweet and jolly as a little girl I once knew years before in Canada.
-But, whatever her mood, I was her devotee and slave.
+But whatever her mood, I was her abject devotee and slave.

-In a few weeks' time I had abjectly poured my soul at her feet, confessed all my real and imaginary sins, told her my scarred and battered past.
-For my pains the Queen rewarded me by intimating that I was a prevarieator of the worst sort.
-You see, she was a natural point of interrogation, was the Queen, and she wanted to know every little detail of my life since I had left Montreal, or, rather, since Carrots had (she was extraordinarily interested in Carrots).
-Since I was ashamed to admit that nothing at all had happened, save that I had got through Oxford, and had taken my degree, I was forced to resort to my imagination for a series of thrilling experiences which I thought would appeal to her, and might possibly win her.
+In a few weeks' time, I had abjectly poured my soul at her feet, confessed all my real and imaginary sins, and told her my scarred and battered past.
+For my pains, the Queen rewarded me by intimating that I was a prevaricator of the worst sort.
+You see, she was a natural interrogation point, was the Queen, and she wanted to know every little detail of my life, since I had left Montreal, or, rather, since Carrots had (she was extraordinarily interested in Carrots); and since I was ashamed to admit that nothing at all had happened, save that I had managed to plug through the High, and had graduated as an M. A. from old McGill, I was forced to resort to my imagination for a series of thrilling experiences which I thought would appeal to her, and might possibly win her.

-The result of all this was, the Queen was mortally offended, and put a nasty and dangerous barrier between us-her sun shade.
+With what results I have told you. the Queen was mortally offended, and put a nasty and dangerous barrier between us-her sunshade.
 It reached just to my eyes, and there was peril in the way she handled it.
 I looked under the parasol.
 The Queen's great eyes were moist, her lips were quivering.

-All my banter died down in a moment.
-I forgot myself, and I called her Carrots, knocked the parasol down, and forcibly took her in my arms.
-A few minutes after I was alone in the road, and my face was stinging where a sharp little hand had fiercely chastised me.
+All my banter shriveled down in a moment.
+I forgot myself, and "Carrots" I called her, knocked the parasol down, and forcibly took her in my arms.
+A few minutes after, I was alone in the road, and my face was stinging where a sharp little hand had fiercely chastised me.